-Our advanced PEGylation and supercritical fluids technologies were recently acquired through our acquisitions of Shearwater and Bradford Particle Design, respectively.
+We recently acquired our advanced PEGylation and supercritical fluids technologies through our acquisitions of Shearwater and Bradford Particle Design, respectively.
 Except for our approved products or products pending approval using our advanced PEGylation technology, all of the drug formulations with which we are incorporating these technologies are in the early stages of feasibility testing or human clinical trials.
 Because our existing facilities are not large enough for most commercial scale manufacturing, we may not be able to scale-up to large clinical trials or commercial manufacturing for products incorporating either of these technologies in a timely manner or at a commercially reasonable cost, if at all.
 Our failure to solve any of these problems could delay or prevent late stage clinical testing and commercialization of our products and could negatively impact our revenues and results of operations.

-We depend on sole or exclusive suppliers for our inhalation device, bulk drugs and PEG polymer chains.
+We depend on sole or exclusive suppliers for our inhalation device, bulk drugs and PEG polymer chains and if such suppliers fail to provide when required, then our product development efforts may be delayed or unsuccessful.

-We have agreed to subcontract the manufacture of our pulmonary delivery device before commercial production of our first inhaleable technology product.
-We have identified contract manufactures that we believe have the technical capabilities and production capacity to manufacture our pulmonary delivery devices and which can meet the requirements of cGMP.
-We cannot be assured that we will be able to maintain satisfactory contract manufacturing on commercially acceptable terms, if at all.
+We have agreed to subcontract the manufacture of our inhalation device before commercial production of our first inhaleable technology product.
+We have identified contract manufacturers that we believe have the technical capabilities and production capacity to manufacture our inhalation device and which can meet the requirements of cGMP.
+We are not certain that we will be able to maintain satisfactory contract manufacturing on commercially acceptable terms, if at all.
 Our dependence on third parties for the manufacture of our inhalation devices may negatively impact our cost of goods and our ability to develop and commercialize products using our inhaleables technology on a timely and competitive basis.

 We obtain the bulk drugs we use to manufacture the drugs using our drug delivery and formulation technologies from sole or exclusive sources of supply.
 For example, with respect to our source of bulk insulin, we have entered into a collaborative agreement with Pfizer which has, in turn, entered into an agreement with Aventis to manufacture biosynthetic recombinant insulin.
 Under the terms of their agreement, Pfizer and Aventis agreed to construct a jointly owned manufacturing plant in Frankfurt, Germany.
-Until its completion, Pfizer will provide us with insulin from Aventis's existing plant.
+Until its completion, Pfizer will provide us with insulin from Aventis' existing plant.

 We have also entered into an exclusive agreement with one supplier for a significant portion of the PEG polymer chains we use in our products that incorporate PEGylation technology.
-NOF Corporation is our predominate supplier of high-quality, high molecular weight, low-diol methoxy, pharmaceutical grade PEGylation materials pursuant to an exclusive supply agreement with NOF that provides for the supply of these materials.
+NOF Corporation is our predominate supplier of pharmaceutical grade PEGylation materials pursuant to an exclusive supply agreement with NOF that provides for the supply of these materials.
 If our sole or exclusive source suppliers fail to provide either bulk drugs or PEGylation materials in sufficient quantities when required, our revenues and results of operations will be negatively impacted.

-We do not know if the market will accept products using our drug delivery and formulation technologies.
+If the market does not accept products using our drug delivery and formulation technologies, then our revenues and results of operations will be adversely affected.

-The commercial success of our potential products depends upon market acceptance by health care providers, third-party payors like health insurance companies and Medicare, and patients.
+The commercial success of our potential products depends upon market acceptance by health care providers, third-party payors like health insurance companies and Medicare and patients.
 Our products under development use a new method of drug delivery or drug formulation and there is a risk that our potential products will not be accepted by the market.
 Market acceptance will depend on many factors, including: